 The Polystyrene Packaging Council of the Philippines (PPCP) signed on as a new partner for 2013.
-PPCP is a non-stock, non-profit corporation which serves as a forum for issues of importance to the polystyrene industry and has 11 private companies as its members.
+PPCP is a non-stock, non-profit corporation which serves as a forum for issues ٠ of importance to the polystyrene industry and has 11 private companies as its members.
 Its goal is to eradicate the negative perception of the public on polystyrene as a main contributor to the degradation of the environment.
-The Manila Broadcasting Company (MBC) turned-over a total of P179,694.64 to the SUNSET Program as part of the proceeds of the Manila Bay Clean-Up Run last July 2013.
-Meanwhile, the Cooperative Development Authority (CDA) donated around P165,000.00 from the proceeds of the registration of attendees for the Cooperative Month Celebration which was simultaneously held with the Annual Manila Bay Clean Up Event last October 5, 2013 at Roxas Boulevard.